Why culturally diverse workplaces produce better results

-Culture is what moulds us; it is the source of our beliefs, impacts our behaviour, and gives us our sense of self.
-The representation of many cultural and ethnic groups in society is known as cultural diversity.
+Culture moulds us; it is the source of our beliefs, impacts our behaviour, and gives us our sense of self.
+Representing many cultural and ethnic groups in society is known as cultural diversity.

-When it comes to cultural diversity in the workplace, it refers to the inclusion of people from various origins, races, sexual orientations, and political viewpoints.
+When it comes to cultural diversity in the workplace refers to the inclusion of people from various origins, races, sexual orientations, and political viewpoints.
 The term ‘cultural diversity supports an inclusive workplace in which people from varied backgrounds join together to work as a team.

-It’s easy to talk about the theory and definitions of cultural diversity, but the methods utilised throughout the hiring process have a big impact on how that diversity is created within an organisation.
+It’s easy to talk about the theory and definitions of cultural diversity.
+Still, the methods utilised throughout the hiring process significantly impact how that diversity is created within an organisation.

 Companies that value a culturally diverse workplace are willing to hire people from all walks of life, regardless of colour, religion, or culture.
-When a firm recruits and retains a diverse workforce, it reaps a variety of benefits for both the company and its employees.
+When a firm recruits and retains a diverse workforce, it reaps various benefits for the company and its employees.

 Consider the human race as a whole: we are a globally diverse species with a wide range of cultures, languages, and beliefs.
-Why, then, should we not strive to make our workforces as diverse as possible in this age of globalisation?
+Why should we not strive to make our workforces as diverse as possible in this age of globalisation?

 Why is cultural diversity important?

 We’ve discussed the advantages of cultural diversity, but equality and diversity aren’t just buzzwords in the media.
-There has been a lot of research done on the good effects of diversity in the workplace and its importance of it.
+There has been a lot of research done on the sound effects of diversity in the workplace and its importance.